23 Interesting Facts About Tuvalu

 11. By population, Tuvalu is the world’s smallest sovereign country.
 Technically, Vatican City is smaller but is not a UN member state.

-12. By land area, Tuvalu is the world’s third-smallest sovereign nation.
-Only Monaco and Nauru are smaller.
-Likewise, Vatican City is also smaller but is not a UN member state.
+12. By land area, Tuvalu is the world’s fourth-smallest sovereign nation.
+Only Nauru, Monaco and Vatican City are smaller.

 13. Initially, Tuvalu could not join the United Nations because it couldn’t afford the entrance fee.
 When internet domain names were first assigned to countries, Tuvalu received the sought-after abbreviation of .tv.
 In 2000, the country negotiated a 12-year $50m lease of its domain, and again in 2012.
 It used the profits to install electricity on outer islands, create scholarships and join the UN.